NolanoOrg/nolano-org.github.io/_team/tejas-vaidhya.md

 promoted: true
 weight: 1
 ---
-I am grad student in computer science at MILA and University of Montreal supervised by Prof. Dhanya Sridhar .
-I received my undergraduate degree from Indian Institute of Technology, Kharagpur.
-My research interests include Natural Language Processing and Causal Inference.
-I am also highly interested to work on scaling laws, explainability and Transformer based Language models.
-The goal of my research is to develop technologies and agents that can perceive their environment, reason about it, and communicate their understanding via natural language!
-In general, I am curious about everything.
-Recently, I've developed an interest in economics, psychology, and philosophy.
+I am a graduate student in computer science at MILA and University of Montreal, supervised by Prof. Dhanya Sridhar.
+My research interests include Natural Language Processing, Causal Inference, scaling laws, explainability, and Transformer based Language models.
+I aim to develop technologies and agents that can reason about their environment and communicate via natural language.
+I am also curious about economics, psychology, and philosophy.